sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 6. Map surrounding hotel/apartment
 7. Boarding pass

 Don't call it a job or say you are working!
+The J1 visa status is not meant for "working", but rather for "training" in the United States.
-You're a poor little intern!
+Remember, you're just a poor little intern *training* in the United States!

 ## Once you Land
 Something super important you'll need to know...